While no one would mistake Galveston with Miami, the truth is that it has quickly grown into one of the busiest cruise ports outside of Florida.

 The major difference is getting from Intercontinental to the cruise ships takes considerably more time and money than compared to Houston Hobby.

-For example, the official Carnival shuttle between IAH and the cruise port runs $94 per person round trip, compared to $74 from Houston Hobby.
+For example, the official Carnival shuttle between IAH and the cruise port runs $104 per person round trip, compared to $74 from Houston Hobby.
+Expect similar prices from the other cruise lines.
 Other services, including taxis will see an even larger price jump between the two airports.

 Many people choose to use a rideshare service like Uber or Lyft or independent shuttles as they are the cheapest options available.
 Either way, expect to spend at least $100 for roundtrip transportation to Galveston for a couple taking a cruise.
 Read more about transportation to Galveston here.